-Meat shops near schools, temples promote violent tendencies, affect purity of sentiment: Bihar Dy CM
+Meat shops near schools, temples promote violent tendencies, affect purity of sentiment: Bihar dy CM

 According to sources in the department, meat shops first got the goat of Sinha a few weeks ago when, on a visit to the north Bihar district of Darbhanga, he felt anguished by the odour emanated by roadside stalls dealing in these items.

-However, in a state where the consumption of non-vegetarian food by opposition leaders like Lalu Prasad, Tejashwi Yadav and Rahul Gandhi have, in the recent past, become poll issues, with even PM Narendra Modi alleging that meat was consumed by INDIA bloc bigwigs during “auspicious” periods to berate Hindus and “appease” Muslims, apprehensions have been expressed that Sinha may have taken recourse to dog whistling at a time when the festival of Holi is around the corner, and elections are due in Assam and West Bengal.
+However, in a state where the consumption of non-vegetarian food by opposition leaders like Lalu Prasad, Tejashwi Yadav and Rahul Gandhi have, in the recent past, become poll issues, with even Prime Minister Narendra Modi alleging that meat was consumed by INDIA bloc bigwigs during auspicious periods to berate Hindus and appease Muslims, apprehensions have been expressed that Sinha may have taken recourse to dog whistling at a time when the festival of Holi is around the corner, and elections are due in Assam and West Bengal.

-“The rules against sale of meat near schools and temples have been in place since ages.
-But, the manner in which Vijay Sinha spoke makes it amply clear that he was targeting a particular community,” senior RJD MLA Bhai Virendra told PTI.
+"The rules against the sale of meat near schools and temples have been in place for ages.
+But, the manner in which Vijay Sinha spoke makes it amply clear that he was targeting a particular community," senior RJD MLA Bhai Virendra told PTI.

 Similar views were echoed by Akhtarul Iman, an MLA of the AIMIM, who also heads the state unit of the party.